EVAyo/XiOS/iOS/Swift/基础知识/if与gurad.md

     guard let blogName = blog else {
         print("some ErrorMessage")
-        print(blogName) // will create an error Because blogName isn't defined yet return
+        print(blogName)    // Error : Variable declared in 'guard' condition is not usable in its body return
     }
     print(blogName)   // You can access it here ie AFTER the guard statement!!

-    // And if I decided to do 'another' guard let with the same name ie 'blogName' then I would create an error! guard let blogName = blog else { // errorLine: Definition Conflicts with previous value. print(" Some errorMessage")
+    // And if I decided to do 'another' guard let with the same name ie 'blogName' then I would create an error! guard let blogName = blog else { // Error: Definition Conflicts with previous value. print(" Some errorMessage")
         return
     }